 In 2015 Ken became the first Indigenous member of the Federal Executive after being sworn in as the Assistant Minister for Health, responsible for Aged Care service delivery and implementation, as well as for Dementia, Organ and Tissue Authority and Australian Hearing.

 In January 2016 Ken again made history as the first Indigenous Minister to serve in a Federal Government, after being appointed as the Minister for Aged Care and Minister for Indigenous Health.

-Before entering politics Ken worked in community roles in the fields of Health and Education including the District Director for the Swan Education District and the Director of Aboriginal Health in New South Wales and Western Australia.
+Before entering politics Ken worked in community and senior government roles in the fields of Health and Education including as Director of Aboriginal Health in both the New South Wales and then later the Western Australia jurisdiction.

 In addition to Ken’s extensive career in health and education, he has made an enormous contribution to the wider community in training and mentoring young people.
 This was recognised in 1996 when Ken was awarded the Order of Australia in the Queen’s Birthday Honours list.
 In 2000, Ken was awarded a Centenary of Federation Medal for ‘his efforts and contribution to improving the quality of life for Aboriginal and Torres Strait Islander people and mainstream Australian society in education and health.’

 Ken brings his knowledge in the areas of health and education to his role as Minister for Senior Australians & Aged Care and Minister for Indigenous Health, as well as a lifetime of personal experiences in his family life and as an active member of the local Hasluck community.